 As an F-1 student, you may qualify for practical training related to your primary field of study.
-US Immigration and Customs Enforcement (ICE) regulations permit two types of practical training: Curricular Practical Training (CPT) for active students and Optional Practical Training (OPT) for graduate students.
+US Immigration and Customs Enforcement (ICE) regulations permit two types of practical training: Curricular Practical Training (CPT) for active students and Optional Practical Training (OPT) for students who completed a program.

 What Is Curricular Practical Training?

-Curricular Practical Training is real-world training in your main area of study woven into the school’s curriculum as an integral part of your education.
-This means CPT is required to complete your program.
+Curricular Practical Training is real-world training related to your field of study woven into the school’s curriculum as an integral part of your education.

 A sponsoring employer, in agreement with the school, may offer CPT in several different ways, including:

 - Cooperative education program

 - Alternative work-study arrangement

 CPT may be either full-time or part-time.
 ICE classifies full-time as working over 20 hours per week.

 You can only begin CPT once you meet all eligibility requirements and receive CPT authorization from your school.

 To participate in CPT, you must be an F-1 student enrolled full-time for at least one year in a SEVP-certified institution.
 The one exception is if you are taking graduate studies that require prior practical training.